| |

-As a professional web designer and developer, I have been working in the industry for over eight years.
-Upon receiving my BFA from The University of Mississippi in December of 2000 where I graduated Cum Laude with a 3.57 GPA, I was awarded a merit-based full-tuition scholarship and graduate assistantship at Duquesne University in Pittsburgh, PA where I enrolled in the Multimedia Technology Master’s Program.
+As a professional web designer and developer, I have been working in the industry for over a decade.
+Upon graduating Cum Laude from The University of Mississippi in 2000, I was awarded a merit-based full-tuition scholarship and graduate assistantship at Duquesne University in Pittsburgh, PA where I enrolled in the Multimedia Technology Master’s Program.
 In my first year as a graduate assistant with the admissions office and member of the technology team, I oversaw the design and development of an interactive, multimedia CD-ROM to be distributed to prospective students containing a comprehensive introduction to the University.
 I also developed and designed various print and electronic materials including significant revisions to the admissions website.

 A paid internship from May 2002 to December 2002 with Carnegie Mellon’s Institute for Complex Engineered Systems allowed me to further hone my multimedia skills as I was tasked in a solo capacity with researching, redesigning, and rebuilding the ICES Web Site and implementing server-side processes and technologies for easy and efficient in-house updates.
 I also assisted the graphic designer and ICES staff with a variety of print-related projects and presentation materials.